On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my adviser when I was a graduate student, Hisaaki Endo, for encouraging me to write this paper.
 I would also like to express my sincere gratitude to Motoo Tange for contributing to his knowledge of Brieskorn homology spheres and the $d$-invariants.
-I would like to thank Naoki Kuroda for teaching me the contents of Remark \ref{rmk:the Kuroda remark}.
-I also would like to thank Kazuhiro Ichihara, Nobuo Iida, Hokuto Konnno, Ryotaro Kosuge, Taketo Sano and Akihiro Takano for helpful comments.
-I would like to thank O\u{g}uz \c{S}avk for his valuable advice on the background and direction of this paper.
+I would like to thank Naoki Kuroda for teaching me the contents of Remark \ref{rmk(Kuroda)}.
+I also would like to thank Kazuhiro Ichihara, Nobuo Iida, Hokuto Konnno, Ryotaro Kosuge, Taketo Sano, and Akihiro Takano for helpful comments.
+I would like to thank O\u{g}uz \c{S}avk for his valuable advice on the background and direction of this paper, as well as for his helpful comments and corrections on a previous version of this paper.